tauri-apps/tauri/.changes/expose-js-image.md

 ---
-"tauri": patch:enhance
+"tauri": patch:breaking
 ---

-Expose `tauri::image` module to export the `JsImage` type.
+Expose `tauri::image` module to export the `JsImage` type and removed the `Image` root re-export.